Basic Representations of Genus Zero Nonabelian Hodge Spaces: Basic representations for Painlev e moduli spaces

-In this section, as a set of examples illustrating our general discussion, we describe the basic representations of all Painlevé moduli spaces, obtained from the standard rank 2 Lax representation of each Painlevé equation.
-Recall that, while there were not first discovered in this way historically, all Painlevé equations can be obtained from isomonodromic deformations.
-Each Painlevé equation arises from isomonodromic deformations of connections with a specific type of singularity data, i.e. different Painlevé equations correspond to different nonabelian Hodge spaces.
-In the standard way to derive the Painlevé equations from isomonodromy \cite{jimbo1981monodromyI}, all Lax representations are of rank 2, and in all cases except for Painlevé VI, these Lax representations have at least one irregular singularity.
+In this section, as a set of examples illustrating our general discussion, we describe the basic representations of all Painlev\'e moduli spaces obtained from the standard rank 2 Lax representation of each Painlev\'e equation.
+Recall that, although they were not first discovered in this way historically, all Painlev\'e equations can be obtained from isomonodromic deformations.
+Each Painlev\'e equation arises from isomonodromic deformations of connections with a specific type of singularity data, i.e., different Painlev\'e equations correspond to different nonabelian Hodge spaces.
+In the standard way to derive the Painlev\'e equations from isomonodromy \cite{jimbo1981monodromyI}, all Lax representations are of rank 2, and in all cases except for Painlev\'e~VI, these Lax representations have at least one irregular singularity.

-For each case, starting from this standard Lax representation (in its abstract form, i.e. consisting in the data of a wild Riemann surface), we will draw the corresponding generic fission tree of minimal rank, describe the classes of nearby representations, and discuss when some nongeneric representations have the same forest.
-While the cases of Painlevé VI, V, IV all fall in the simply-laced case and were discussed by Boalch in \cite{boalch2012simply}, it is still worth discussing them briefly from the point of view of generic fission trees.
-On the other hand, describing all basic representations for Painlevé III, II, I as well as for the moduli spaces corresponding to degenerate versions of Painlevé III really requires using our general framework.
-Doing this, we recover among the classes of nearby representations many known alternative Lax representations for various Painlevé equations, e.g. from \cite{flaschka1980monodromy, joshi2007linearization, joshi2009linearization} and the other representations can be viewed as new abstract Lax representations.
+For each case, starting from this standard Lax representation (in its abstract form, i.e., consisting of the datum of a wild Riemann surface), we will draw the corresponding short fission tree of minimal rank and describe explicitly the classes of nearby representations.
+While the cases of Painlev\'e~VI,~V,~IV all fall in the simply-laced case and were discussed by Boalch in~\cite{boalch2012simply}, it is still worth discussing them briefly from the point of view of short fission trees.
+On the other hand, describing all basic representations for Painlev\'e~III,~II,~I as well as for the moduli spaces corresponding to the so-called degenerate versions of Painlev\'e~III really requires using our general framework.
+Doing this, we recover among the classes of nearby representations many known alternative Lax representations for various Painlev\'e equations, e.g., from \cite{flaschka1980monodromy, joshi2007linearization, joshi2009linearization} and the other representations can be viewed as new abstract Lax representations.